-Along with physical activity, it is important to eat healthier to reduce your risk of heart disease.
-Avoid a diet high in sodium, saturated fats, and sugar.
-Try to incorporate veggies, fruits, whole grains, fish, vegetable oils, and fat-free or low-fat dairy products.
-When you combine eating better and exercising, you’ll lower your body weight and your risk for chronic disease.
+In addition to physical activity, it is important to eat healthier to reduce your risk of heart disease.
+Avoid a diet high in sodium, processed foods, saturated fats, and sugar.
+Instead, try incorporating veggies, fruits, whole grains, fish, nuts, fish and seafood, and fat-free or low-fat dairy products.
+When you combine eating better and exercising, you’ll lower your body weight and risk for chronic diseases.

 For instance, if you want to have a snack, make it heart-healthy!
 Try swapping an unhealthy snack for a more nutritious one.
-Instead of a candy bar, try an apple.
+For example, instead of a candy bar, try an apple.
 Instead of potato chips, how about some carrots with hummus?
 And remember to take portioned snacks with you to eat throughout the day to avoid overeating.

 Ready, Get Set, Quit!

 Chemicals in tobacco can damage your heart and blood vessels?
 The best way to protect your heart is not to smoke, vape or use tobacco or nicotine products.

 If you smoke, motivate yourself by setting a day to quit.
 It could save your life!
 No one else can take action to quit but you.
 If you need assistance in quitting, talk to your doctor.
 He or she may prescribe NRT (nicotine replacement therapy) aids to help curb the cravings.